galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 >
 {: .question}

 Moran's I measures whether a gene's expression is spatially structured rather than randomly distributed ({% cite Moran1950Autocorrelation %}).
 The result is stored in the object and can be read with **Inspect AnnData**.
-Leaving the *"Genes"* field empty means Squidpy tests the genes flagged as highly variable rather than every gene, so the table holds 2,000 rows and not 4,761.
-Selected genes from the top of that ranking, with the interpretation each one supports:
+Genes from the top of that ranking in the reference run:

 | Gene | Moran's I | Interpretation |
 | --- | ---: | --- |